Geometric Analysis of Neural Regression Collapse via Intrinsic Dimension: Intrinsic Dimension Predicts NRC Generalization

-Having now investigated the relationship between neural regression collapse and intrinsic dimension, we now examine what insights intrinsic dimension can provide about generalization.
-Among other issues, we will explore why generalization error increases as $ID_H$ (and hence as NRC1) decreases, as seen in Figure~\ref{fig:collapse}.
+Having now investigated the relationship between NRC and intrinsic dimension, we now examine what insights intrinsic dimension can provide about NRC generalization.
+Particularly, we will explore why generalization error increases as $ID_H$ (and hence as NRC1) decreases, as seen in Figure~\ref{fig:collapse}.
 As we discuss in more detail at the end of this section, this property is in contrast with classification, for which performance typically improves when neural collapse becomes stronger.

-Figure \ref{fig:5x3-subfig} shows the relationship between $ID_H$ and both training and test MSE for six datasets: four MuJoCo datasets, the CIFAR-10 dataset, and the MNIST dataset.
-(The corresponding figures for the remaining MuJoCo datasets are in the Appendix.)
-Figure \ref{fig:5x3-subfig} also provides the {\em generalization gap} which is defined to be the test MSE minus the train MSE.
+Figure \ref{fig:generalization} shows the relationship between $ID_H$ and both training and test MSE for five datasets: Halfcheetah-1K, Halfcheetah-20K, CIFAR-10, MNIST, and Cheetah-run-20K datasets.
+The corresponding figures for other MuJoCo datasets are in Appendix~\ref{appx:generalization}.

-\paragraph{Train MSE decreases when \(\mathbf{ID_H}\) increases.} This property is clearly visible in left column of Figure \ref{fig:5x3-subfig}.
-To explain this, from Figures~\ref{fig:nrc:wd} and ~\ref{fig:nrc:id} we know stronger regularization reduces $ID_H$.
-From Theorems 4.1 and 4.3 in \citep{andriopoulos2024prevalence}, we also know stronger regularization reduces the dimension of the linear subspace containing the feature manifold.
-Thus, by reducing $ID_H$, the trained features tend to get squashed onto a lower-dimensional and more curved manifold, similar to the "crowding problem" described by \cite{maaten2008tsne}.
-A global linear layer $\bW$ --- which only performs rotation, scaling, and shearing --- cannot "unbend" such a manifold.
-Thus as $ID_H$ decreases, it becomes more difficult for $\bW \bH +\bb$ to accurately match $\bY$ (which lies on its own curved manifold), explaining why train MSE decreases when $ID_H$ increases.
+\paragraph{Train MSE decreases when \(\mathbf{\idh}\) increases.} This trend is evident in the first row of Figure~\ref{fig:generalization}.
+To explain this, from Figures~\ref{fig:epoch-nrc} and ~\ref{fig:nrc1_id} we have known stronger regularization reduces $ID_H$.
+Theorems 4.1 and 4.3 in \citet{andriopoulos2024prevalence} also tell that stronger regularization reduces the dimension of the linear subspace containing the feature manifold.
+Thus, by reducing $ID_H$, the trained features tend to get squashed onto a lower-dimensional and more curved manifold, similar to the "crowding problem" described by \citet{maaten2008tsne}.
+A global linear layer $\bW$, performing only an affine transformation, cannot "unbend" such a manifold.
+Thus, as $ID_H$ decreases, it becomes more difficult for $\bW \bH +\bb$ to accurately match $\bY$ (which lies on its own curved manifold), explaining why train MSE decreases when $ID_H$ increases.

+\paragraph{Test MSE with respect to \(\mathbf{\idh}\) behaves differently according to its relationship to \(\mathbf{\idy}\).} The second row of Figure \ref{fig:generalization} shows fundamental differences between collapsed and non-collapsed models: